Man City on brink of title as Chelsea tighten grip on fourth place

 The south coast side broke a three-game goal drought when they took the lead through Pascal Gross's 14th minute penalty after Ezgjan Alioski brought down Danny Welbeck.

-Graham Potter's side struck again through Welbeck's excellent solo effort in the 79th minute.
+Welbeck's excellent solo effort in the 79th minute secured victory and left the Seagulls 10 points clear of the relegation zone.

-The Seagulls are now 10 points clear of the relegation zone with four games left.
+Everton's push for European qualification suffered a setback with a 2-1 loss at home to Aston Villa.

-Everton, pushing for European qualification, host Aston Villa in Saturday's final top-flight match.
+Ollie Watkins put the visitors ahead in the 13th minute at Goodison Park only for Everton's Dominic Calvert-Lewin to equalise six minutes later.